datacamp-content/courses-introduction-to-shell/chapter5.md

 ```

 (You don't have to indent the commands inside the loop,
-but it make things clearer.)
+but it makes things clearer.)

 The first line of this script is a **comment**
 to tell readers what the script does.